xxanonx/Tic-tac-toe-RL/README.md

 	6. Train the Actor to play both as X's or O's without changing the board.
 	7. Convert models to TFLite
 	8. Set up to work on Raspberry pi
+	9. Set up neopixels.
+Had to create another python script and use sockets to communicate between the two.
+	10. Working game playing against the computer with buttons and lights, set up so every human win and some draws are saved as expert moves for future training
 <br/>

 Comparing Random play to basic play: